-Below, you'll find accessible public transport and taxi options in our city, mobility maps, accessible street signs and toilets.
+Below, you’ll find accessible public transport and taxi options in our city, mobility maps, accessible street signs, toilets and beacon technology.

 Accessible transport